Back to All Events

 Movie Showing: Becoming Animal

-Co-hosted by Sustainable Charlotte, the Charlotte Library, and the Charlotte Conservation Commission, shown at the Charlotte Library, Tuesday, November 12 at 7:00 p.m.
+Due to technical issues, this film is now being shown on Wednesday, November 20.
+Co-hosted by Sustainable Charlotte, the Charlotte Library, and the Charlotte Conservation Commission, shown at the Charlotte Library.
 This is an intergenerational event for high schoolers on up.
 Popcorn and cider provided.
 This is an 80 minute film.
 You can leave when it is over, but can stay longer to talk up until 9:00 p.m.
-RSVP to info@sustainablecharlottevt.org to say how many are coming, so we can be prepared for you.

 "I urge everyone to see this film, particularly young people.
 Their view of nature will never be the same."
 Richard Louv, author, Last Child in the Woods